Cade Essential Oil (Rectified)

-Rectified Cade Oil is generally obtained by steam distillation of the crude extraction of cade oil through destructive distillation.
+Rectified Cade Essential Oil is generally obtained by steam distillation of the crude extraction of cade oil through destructive distillation.
 According to Tisserand and Young, crude (unrectified) Cade Oil is potentially carcinogenic due to the presence of benzo[a]pyrene and should not be used internally or externally.
 They precaution that only rectified Cade Oil should be used.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 222-223.]
-Therefore, it's important to ensure that you procure and use only Cade Oil that has been rectified to remove the carcinonenic constituents.
+Therefore, it's important to ensure that you procure and use only Cade Oil that has been rectified to remove the carcinogenic constituents.

 Unless you have an appropriate background in aromatherapy to understand the risks of working with the crude oil, I don't recommend procuring or working with it.
-Crude, unrectified Cade Oil is generally darker, thicker and smokier than is rectified Cade Oil.
+Crude, unrectified Cade Oil is generally darker, thicker and smokier than is rectified Cade Essential Oil.

 Aromatically, rectified Cade Oil possesses a deep, smoky, woody, somewhat tar-like aroma.
 I've also heard the term "leather" used to describe the aroma.
 Those that are fond of the aroma of Vetiver Essential Oil may also favor the aroma of Cade Essential Oil.
 It acts as a base note and can act as a fixative in fragrance blends.

 Emotionally, Cade Oil is grounding and can promote a sense of calm.
 I can see it being useful in meditation and for the Root Chakra in Chakra applications.